-This document describes the installation and upgrade process for the QuartzDesk web application 3.x on Oracle WebLogic Application Server 11g (10.3.x), 12c (12.1.x) and 12cR2 (12.2.x).
+This document describes the installation and upgrade process for QuartzDesk Web Application 4.x on Oracle WebLogic Application Server 12c (12.1.x) and 12cR2 (12.2.x).

-If you experience any problems installing or upgrading the QuartzDesk web application, please let us know at support@quartzdesk.com.
+If you experience any problems installing or upgrading QuartzDesk Web Application, please let us know at support@quartzdesk.com.